 To sum up: Corbett saw in the sanctuary movement a new manifestation of authentic religion, which takes form in communities that respond to the leadings of an unimaginable but real presence which theologians typically call God.

-These communities make up the true, “catholic” church, cutting across lines of dogma, denomination and culture.
+These linked communities make up the true, “catholic” church, and when they find & hear each other, their communion can cut across lines of dogma, denomination and culture.
 They also dramatize the distinction between two kinds of faith which Corbett learned from the Jewish writer Martin Buber.

 As Corbett expressed it,

 ”There is a faith that is primarily belief.
 This kind of faith calls for definitive doctrines from which guiding objectives and priorities can be derived.
 And there is a faith that is primarily trust.
 This kind of faith expects to be guided by a unifying presence that enlivens each moment, breaks all borders, gathers us into communion with one another, and addresses us in all we meet.”